TaykhoomDalal/pype/README.md

   <img src="assets/UCSC_genome_browser_img2.png" width="800" />
 </p>

-Finally, save this file to the cached folder under the pype directory.
+Finally, click on get output, downloading the file, and then save this file to the cached folder under the pype directory.

 ## Citation